apple/swift-async-algorithms/Evolution/0000-swift-async-algorithms-template.md

 sufficient for someone who is *not* one of the authors to be able to reasonably implement the feature.

-## Effect on ABI stability

-Does the proposal change the ABI of existing library features?
-The ABI comprises all aspects the layout of data types.
-Purely syntactic changes rarely change existing ABI.
-Additive features may extend the ABI.

 ## Effect on API resilience

 API resilience describes the changes one can make to a public API